General information on collaboration between the Republic of South Africa and the Joint Institute for Nuclear Research

 Since 2007, practical training for students and postgraduate students of the Republic of South Africa has been held in Dubna.
 About 30 students accompanied by their professors come every year to Dubna.
 The lectures on scientific studies held in JINR are read by the leading scientists of JINR.
 For example, in 2009 the lectures were held by A.V.
 Belushkin, E.A.
 Krasavin, V.N.
 Shvetsov, A.G.
 Popeko, G.V.
 Mitsin, etc.

-Scientists from the RSA participate in the following themes of the Topical Plan for JINR Research and International Cooperation in 2023:
+Scientists from the RSA participate in the following themes of the Topical plan for JINR research and international cooperation for the year 2025:

 At present, JINR actively cooperates with eight scientific centers and universities of the Republic of South Africa on ten scientific themes in all the spheres of scientific research of JINR: